Third-Party Data Providers Ruin Simple Mechanisms: Model and preliminaries

+The goal of this paper is to show that, in the presence of a data provider, no simple mechanism can extract a constant fraction of the optimal revenue.
+To provide context for our work, we first summarize results on the existence of simple mechanisms when no data provider is present.

-In the absence of a third-party data provider, in the single seller, single bidder, {\em multi-item} setting, {\em where each item has a single type}, \citet{BILW14} show that, although the optimal mechanism may be complex, a simple mechanism achieves a constant factor of the optimal revenue.
+In the absence of a third-party data provider, in the single seller, single buyer, {\em multi-item} setting, {\em where each item has a single type}, \citet{BILW14} show that, although the optimal mechanism may be complex, a simple mechanism achieves a constant factor of the optimal revenue.
 In particular, this mechanism is simply the better of either item pricing or grand bundling.
-This result was originally stated for multi-item auctions, but the results of \citet{DPT16} show that an equivalent result holds for the setting of a single item that can take on multiple possible types.
+This result was originally stated for multi-item auctions, but the results of \citet{DPT16} show that the current setting, with a single item that can take on multiple possible types, in fact reduces to the multi-item auction setting.
+We provide more details on this reduction in Appendix~\ref{app: reduction}.

 These simple mechanisms are important throughout our paper, so we formally define them here, in the context of selling a single item with multiple possible types.